 - Offers curricular challenges that would not otherwise exist.

 Students are considered "Honors Students" if they have been accepted to an Honors program (see link for application information).
-Incoming freshman Honors Students may register for Honors sections at their New Student Conference.
+Incoming freshmen Honors Students, regardless of class rank or test score, are eligible to register for Honors sections at their New Student Conferences.

-Students are Honors-Eligible as entering Freshmen if they meet objective class rank and test score minimums.
-To be considered eligible, first-semester students must have graduated in the top 10% of their high school class and have an SAT composite score of at least 1310 (reading/writing + math, with minimums of 660 and 620, respectively) for tests taken in April 2016 and forward or a composite 28 on the ACT (minimum score of 27 each on verbal and math).
+Students are Honors-Eligible as entering freshmen if they meet objective class rank and test score minimums (see Student Rule 16).
+To be considered eligible, first-semester students must have graduated in the top 10% of their high school class and have an SAT composite score of at least 1360 (reading/writing + math, with minimums of 660 and 620, respectively) for tests taken in April 2016 and forward or a composite 28 on the ACT (minimum score of 27 each on verbal and math).

 Freshman Honors-Eligible students may register for available seats in Honors sections after the last New Student Conference (the week before freshman classes begin).